CBD Oil For Sleeping/Insomnia

 There are many ways to take CBD such as vaping, edibles, tinctures and capsules.
-With all these options which is best you might ask?
-Each has it's own pro and con but for the ease of use and dosing we suggest a tincture to begin.
+With all these options which are best, you might ask?
+Each has its own pros and con but for the ease of use and dosing, we suggest a tincture to begin.

 When you look at all the TINCTURES we offer your next question might be which one do I start with?
 You will see there are different brands and different MG levels.
 If this is the first time using a CBD product and especially a CBD oil for sleeping then I would suggest something around 500mg to 1000mg.
 This will likely get you a good month to two months of use.